Metaphysics: Laws and Characteristics of the Multiverse

 A chaotic place of nightmares and pain.

-The evil plane of Malor is a place of nightmare and chaos.
-Consisting of endless downward spiraling layers, it varies so much from place to place that its overall nature is impossible to summarize.
+The evil plane of Malor, also called the Abyss, is a place of nightmare and chaos.
+Consisting of endless outward spiraling layers, it varies so much from place to place that its overall nature is impossible to summarize.
 Some layers are endless benighted necropolises, others are erupting volcanoes hovering in the sky from which rain constant streams of lava and magma, some are actual putrefying flesh where ground should be, and some constantly change and mutate like a scene from a dark dream.
 Malor is the evil place that gave birth to the demonic species.

-Horribus: The home of Vornoth in Malor is a vast cavern, miles in diameter, from which keening and howling winds ceaselessly blow.
-Home to demonic bat-creatures, and far worse, Horribus is a place that none enter or leave save by permission of the god of evil himself.
+Horribus: The home of Vornoth in Malor is a vast network of claustrophic caverns.
+The walls seem to press closer and closer the longer one is in Horribus until one gets the fear that they will simply close in and become a permanent tomb.
+Home to demonic bat-creatures and far worse, Horribus is a place that none enter or leave save by permission of the god of evil himself.

 Necrotus: A crumbling necropolis over which the sun never rises is the home of the arch-demon Orcus, prince of the undead.
 The rotting dead ceaselessly wander the streets, calling out for surcease of their suffering, a respite which never comes.